 - You’ll improve your aerobic health.
-As your cardiovascular fitness improves, you find that you’ll be able to exercise for longer periods of time or use more intensity.
+As a result of your cardiovascular fitness improving, you’ll find that you’ll be able to exercise for longer periods of time or use more intensity.

 - You’ll burn more calories.
 The more vigorously you exercise, the more calories you’ll burn — even if you increase intensity for just a few minutes at a time.

 - You won’t get bored.
 It’s all about mixing things up.

 With all of this said, you can definitely determine the length and speed of each high-intensity interval based on how you feel that day.
 It could be 30 seconds, 45 seconds, a minute, or a few minutes at a higher level.
 Your next burst of more strenuous activity might be longer.
 It’s up to you as to how much and for how long you want to pick up the pace.

 For my clients who have certain competitive or fitness goals in mind, I make recommendations on how to structure both the timing, the intensity and duration of their intervals.
 This may be based on their target heart rate, their ability to recover, and their peak oxygen intake, as well as other factors.
 Hormone status and digestive function play a huge roll as well!

 If you have questions, or your simply tired of the guess work, CLICK HERE to contact me today!
 Or to hop into my FB community, CLICK HERE!